lukso-network/docs/docs/contracts/overview/DigitalAssets.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Digital Assets
+# LSP7 Digital Asset

-The **Digital Asset (Token and NFT 2.0)** contracts are the newest advanced version of the existing token standards.
+The **LSP7 Digital Asset** contract is the newest advanced version of the existing ERC token standards, such as ERC20 and ERC1155.

 They come with many features that enhance the security and the overall user experience and compatibility with [ERC725Accounts](/standards/accounts/lsp0-erc725account.md) and [Universal Receivers](/standards/accounts/lsp1-universal-receiver.md).

+An LSP7 Digital Asset uses

-## Comparisons with ERC20 / ERC721
+## Comparisons with ERC20

-:::danger beware
+:::danger Deprecation of `LSP7CompatibleERC20`

+The `LSP7CompatibleERC20` contracts have been deprecated and deleted from the [`@lukso/lsp-smart-contracts`](https://github.com/lukso-network/lsp-smart-contracts) package since version `0.15.0`, because of their unsafe nature and [security considerations (See PR #845 for more details)](https://github.com/lukso-network/lsp-smart-contracts/pull/845#issuecomment-1888671461).

-The LSP7 compatible with ERC20 contracts and LSP8 compatible with ERC721 contracts are being deprecated and will be deleted from [`@lukso/lsp-smart-contracts`](https://github.com/lukso-network/lsp-smart-contracts) repository.
-However if you want to still use/maintain them, they will remain available in the version [`0.14.0`](https://github.com/lukso-network/lsp-smart-contracts/releases/tag/lsp-smart-contracts-v0.14.0).
+They are not recommended to be used.
+However, if you want to still use them, they remain available in the version [`0.14.0`](https://github.com/lukso-network/lsp-smart-contracts/releases/tag/lsp-smart-contracts-v0.14.0).

 :::

-The interfaces of LSP7 and LSP8 have some differences compared to ERC20 and ERC721.
-Their functions are simpler, more straight forward and unified.
+The interface of LSP7 has some differences compared to ERC20.

 **Similar function names**